Save our Clandon

 2. Ruins won’t draw crowds

 The proposal to keep Clandon Park as a managed ruin undermines its long-term viability.
 Visitors are unlikely to return repeatedly to see smoke-blackened walls and small sections of plaster.
-Unlike attractions such as Witley Court, the site lacks extensive gardens or other enduring draws.
-The novelty of a fire-damaged interior will fade, jeopardising its future.
+Unlike attractions such as Witley Court, the site lacks extensive gardens to draw crowds.
+The novelty of a fire-damaged interior will fade, and the future of the house could be in jeopardy.

 5. Restoration is achievable